Stuart Forster goes dining at Riley’s Fish Shack in Tynemouth.

 This time I was determined to wait it out and try the food.
 Just as well.
 Despite the line being significantly shorter than on the previous occasions I’d queued, it took 45 minutes just to reach the till and place an order.
 From the point in time that the order was taken, it was a further 35 minutes before the food was eventually served.

 To my disappointment, it appeared that beer was being served in plastic cups (a pet hate — no pun intended).
 That struck me as incongruous.
-At a time when there’s so much discussion and awareness about our oceans holding masses of polluting plastic waste, surely a beachfront dining venue specialising in fish and seafood could look to an alternative?
-Yet, from my high horse, I still ordered a pint of coffee stout.
+At a time when there’s so much discussion and awareness about our oceans holding masses of polluting plastic waste, surely a beachfront dining venue specialising in fish and seafood could look for an alternative?
+From my high horse, I still ordered a pint of coffee stout.

-[Edit: Riley’s Fish Shack clarified that although the cups look like plastic they are, in fact, made from eco-friendly Vegware (see the Vegware website to find out more about its products.)
-In fact, none of their packaging is plastic, nor has it been since opening.
-“We are proud to haven played a large part in helping Tynemouth become one of the country’s first plastic free coastal towns,” commented Riley’s Fish Shack on Twitter.
-Kudos to them for playing a role in that initiative.]
+Riley’s Fish Shack clarified that although the cups look like plastic they are, in fact, made from eco-friendly Vegware.
+None of the packaging used at Tynemouth seafood restaurant is plastic, nor has it been since opening.
+“We are proud to have played a large part in helping Tynemouth become one of the country’s first plastic-free coastal towns,” commented Riley’s Fish Shack on Twitter.
+Kudos to them for playing a key role in that initiative.

-By the time the food was served, only the last mouthful of my beer remained.
+By the time my food was served, only the last mouthful of my beer remained.
 Frankly, I hadn’t been positively impressed, thus far, by my visit to Riley’s Fish Shack.
 Finally, 80 minutes after joining the back of the queue, the food was served.
 It was outstanding.
 Biting into my kebab, I could finally understand why so many people rave about this place and rate it among the best restaurants in north-east England.

 The texture of both the monkfish and the flatbread it was on was spot on.
 Topped with a sprinkling of salad, the dish looked good and was notable for its depth of flavours.
 Each mouthful seemed to be revealing more.
 The potatoes were heavily seasoned and very good.
 The food was a joy to eat.

-Stuart Forster, the author of this post, is an award-winning journalist based in the north-east of England.
-Want to commission a feature?
-Please get in touch.
+Stuart Forster, the author of this post, is an award-winning travel and food writer from north-east of England.
+Please make contact if you want to commission work.